computer-geek64/MTD/README.md

 # Deep Learning for Tropospheric Ozone Predictions
-*November 15th, 2018*
+*January 18th, 2019*

-The POLYTECH MTD is a Senior capstone project that involves utilizing the skills students gained throughout their education in their CTE pathway.
+The POLYTECH MTD is a senior capstone project that requires students to utilize the skills they acquired in their CTE pathway.
+My MTD, **Deep Learning for Tropospheric Ozone Predictions**, involves using a variety of software programs to develop a predictive machine learning algorithm with deep neural networks that has the ability to accurately forecast ground-level ozone.

 ## Getting Started
-Necessary materials
+This MTD is an entirely software-based product, requiring no additional physical hardware other than the basics to run the program.

 ### Prerequisites
-What things you need to do before installing and executing the software.
+What needs to be done before installing and executing the software.

 ## Installation
-The following installation procedures will give a comprehensive walkthrough depending on your operating system
+The following installation procedures will give a comprehensive walkthrough depending on your operating system.

 ### Linux/Unix
 1. Install and update packages